moegitree/CarPlateBid/README.md

 This is a self implementation of the tool for car plate auction in Shanghai.
-Hope I cna get one driving plate in near future.
+Hope I can get one driving plate in near future.